 I worked out daily.
 I maintained a steady fitness level, no matter what else was going on in my life.
 Later, I set a goal to leave the legal industry and travel.
 So, I planned a trip around the world.
 Solo.

 Self-discipline was my jam.
 I felt confident that I would do what I said I would.
 I didn’t think about it, I just did it.

 Until one day, I decided to give up the safety of a corporate career to start my own business.
 I left my job at Google with a determined plan to build a coaching business.

 And that's when, for the first time ever, I struggled.
-I lacked the discipline to do the things I knew I needed to in order to move me forward.
+I lacked the discipline to do the things I knew I needed to do in order to move forward.
 I procrastinated, I entertained distractions.
 I wanted the easy solutions, the hacks, the blueprint to success, so I could avoid the discomfort of doing what felt scary, uncomfortable, or just plain hard.